SWE7303-Group-6/DevOpsBlog/README.md

 * run npm install
 * run composer install
 * copy .env.example into .env file
-* create a database according to its name in .env file (in this demo its called laravel)
+* create a database according to its name in .env file (in this project its called blog)
 * run php artisan migrate --seed